Missoula Low-Noise Centerline Rumble Strips

 Traditional centerline rumble strips have been designed to create noise inside the vehicle, alerting drivers that they are too close to the center of the roadway.
 They are also loud outside the vehicle, which can be disruptive to residents and businesses close by.

-Crews will be in western Montana installing centerline rumble strips in the following locations, click here to view a map:
+Crews will be in western Montana installing low-noise centerline rumble strips in the following locations, click here to view a map:

 - US 2 from just south of Troy to just west of Libby (Lincoln County)